LeapFrog Group Hospital Ratings

-Reduce Urinary Catheter Tract Infections in ICU: Patients should choose a hospital that has a lower rate of urinary catheter tract infections.
+Urinary Catheter Infections in ICU: Patients should choose a hospital that has a lower rate of urinary catheter tract infections.
 Hospitals are compared to the rates of hospitals for the same ICU type.

 Hospital Acquired Pressure Ulcers: A patient should choose a hospital that has a low rate of Pressure Ulcers (bedsores).
 Pressure Ulcers are caused by infrequent moving or turning of a patient while hospitalized.

 Hospital Acquired Injuries: A patient should choose a hospital that has a low rate of hospital injuries such as falls and other traumatic injuries (broken or dislocated bones, burns or crushing injuries).
 These types of injuries can be avoided.

 Rate of Early Elective Deliveries: Normal newborn deliveries between 37 and 39 weeks completed gestation.
 These early deliveries can result in an increase in the newborn’s length of stay and possible admission to the intensive care unit.
 This can also increase the cost to the patient.
 An expectant mother should choose a facility with a lower rate of early elective deliveries.

-Rate of Episiotomy: An episiotomy is an incision in the perineum during childbirth.
+Rate of Episiotomies: An episiotomy is an incision in the perineum during childbirth.
 The current medical guidelines recommend this procedure only in certain cases.
 An expectant mother should choose a facility with a lower rate of episiotomies.

-Maternity Care Standards: A patient that will be delivering a baby should choose a hospital that adheres to evidence that promotes a healthy outcome for both the mother and the baby.
+Maternity Care Processes: A patient that will be delivering a baby should choose a hospital that adheres to evidence that promotes a healthy outcome for both the mother and the baby.
 This includes delivering the baby at the appropriate developmental age, using an appropriate delivery method, and following recommended processes of care.

 High-Risk Deliveries: Patients having a high-risk delivery should choose a hospital that follows the recommended processes of care and also has lots of experience in caring for infants born with a very-low birthweight (less than 1500 grams).